-Twin bolts of the spell held his wand and the sword he was still gripping.
+Twin bolts of the spell left his wand and the sword he was still gripping.
 Voldemort managed to avoid one bolt, but the second caught him broadside.
-He could see the damage but there seemed to be no blood.
+He could see the wound but there seemed to be no blood.
 Whatever damage Draco had done seemed to have done the trick.
 “You will pay for that,” Voldemort hissed before port-keying out.

 Draco sagged around his bones before he folded his sword back into his store.
 Using his wand, he checked the area and found there were no other life signs.
 He was tempted to use the last of his energy to port-key them out, but with Lucius’s body there and the Family ring on his finger, leaving was out of the question.